Tuesday, May 16, 2017

 • Refuting Attempts To Justify Homosexuality By Appeals To Nature:

--Just because animals do irrational things to each other, does not mean that human beings ought to follow suit.
+-Just because animals do senseless things to each other, does not mean that human beings ought to follow suit.
 We should actually be able to rise above that of the life of beasts.
 The following behaviors have also been observed among various animal species: 1.)
 Raping other animals, 2.)
 Eating their young when threatened, 3.)
 Eating their sex partner, 4.)
 Injuring sex partners, and 5.)
 Having intercourse with their own offspring.
 If this means anything at all, then it would only be that homosexuality is brutish behavior.
 It represents the absence of culture.
+Christians, like the Jews of old, are called by God to reject pagan notions that are not pleasing to Him.

 Friday, April 28, 2017